Reddysai2a6/Reddysai2a6/README.md

 - 👋 Hi, I’m @Reddysai2a6
-- 👀 I’m interested in python developer
+- 👀 I’m interested in front end developer developer
 - 🌱 I’m currently learning python language
 - 💞️ I’m looking to collaborate on software industry
 - 📫 How to reach me via reddysai9347@gmail